 And this is something that I’ve written about over and over and over, continually realizing that I am more than enough, that we all are more than enough, just as we are.
-But that shouldn’t stop us for pushing to become better or searching for more.
+But that shouldn’t stop us from pushing to become better or searching for more.

 Something that continually challenges me, though, as a woman of faith, is the contradiction I’ve found between self-love and God-love (between loving myself and my body, and loving my God).

-In the Christian faith it seems like there’s such negativity surrounding self-love.
+In the Christian faith, it seems like there’s such negativity surrounding self-love.
 Many believers push back on it, saying that to be a true Christian is to surrender your body, your being to your Father.
-To not see yourself as an entity, but as a creation.
+To not see yourself as an entity but as a creation.
 To not celebrate your human attributes, but your Godly ones—meaning your soul, your spirit—parts of you that transcend the impermanent, that go beyond skin.

 I understand the principle behind this.
 I understand that being a Christian means focusing on God, not on my human body or what the world tells me ‘beauty’ or ‘perfection’ is.
 I know better than to strive for earthly perfection (and I don’t want earthly perfection) because I know none of that matters.